 While it skimps on some features you come to expect It has other features that you will like.
 Forum is a very freestyle focused company but the Kicker fit’s a wider range of riders.
 Forum is owned by Burton so you can see why this boot looks like a variation of other Burton boots.
 This boot isn’t a bad choice for the price.
 Forum makes pretty good boots and keeps getting better every year.
 They are also coming out with a few new and intuitive designs to help make the freestyle ride experience better than what most boots offer.
 If you are a freestyle to all mountain freestyle rider then you should seriously consider what the Forum Kicker has going on.

-The liner and insole were sub par in the past but each year the heel hold is getting better.
-Almost all insoles that come with most snowboard boots suck but Forum’s are closer to the bottom when it comes to quality insoles.
+The liner and insole were sub-par in the past but each year the heel hold is getting better.
+Almost all insoles that come with most snowboard boots suck but Forums’ are closer to the bottom when it comes to quality insoles.
 There are however two easy fixes that shouldn’t detract you from buying them.
-1st get a good insole from Shred Sole, Sole or Montrail or some other brand and then get one of those heel patches in the drug store or wear your socks backwards.
+1st get a good insole from Shred Sole, Sole or Montrail or some other brand and then get one of those heel patches in the drug store or wear your socks backward.

 The traction is very good in snow and pretty good in ice.
-You won’t slip much and you will hold your own if you have to take a hike to get some where special.
-Its also very comfortable and just like burton boots there are no pressure points.
-The dual zone lacing system makes adjustment and comfort easy and is just like Burton’s speed lace.
+You won’t slip much and you will hold your own if you have to take a hike to get somewhere special.
+Its also very comfortable and just like Burton boots, there are no pressure points.
+The dual zone lacing system makes an adjustment and comfort easy and is just like Burton’s speed lace.
 The Heel cushioning is great but the front foot does not perform like the heel.
-Some people really like having a skate board shoe feeling in the sole so it’s not necessarily a bad thing.
+Some people really like having a skateboard shoe feeling in the sole so it’s not necessarily a bad thing.
 All in all a the Kicker is a pretty good boot that many could enjoy for over 100 days.